 What can you do to prevent ticks in our backyard?

-CALS: Keep your grass short.
+CALS: To prevent ticks in your backyard, keep your grass short.
 Try not to attract migratory birds.
-Try to keep rodents and deer away, rake up the leaves, dispose of clutter.
+Try to keep rodents and deer away, rake up the leaves, and dispose of clutter.

-In addition to birds, what other animals can they hitch a ride on?
+In addition to birds, what other animals can ticks hitch a ride on?

-CALS: Mice, birds, moose, rabbits, dogs.
+CALS: Ticks in Canada can also be found on mice, birds, moose, rabbits, dogs.
 They don’t distinguish as much as we think they sense the warmth of another animal and then go for it!

 Many people hike with dogs.
 What parts of our body and our dogs should we check for ticks?